-So you’ve set your heart on exploring Japan but where to start?
+So you’ve set your heart on a Japan Holiday but where to start?
 With one of the world’s best rail networks, hopping between Japan’s incredible cities is quick and carefree but where should you visit to make sure you hit all of the country’s highlights?

 Japan’s cities are a study in contrasts; ancient history and futuristic modernity, bustling byways and tranquil gardens, spiritual temples and hedonistic nightlife.
 Each city boasts its own unique history and culture – read on to find your own favourite.

 The poster boy of classical Japan, Kyoto was the nation’s capital for over 1,000 years.
 The city is a beguiling mixture of incredible history, with 17 UNESCO World Heritage, and contemporary culture.
 One minute you could be exploring ancient Buddhist temples, the next discovering the art of manga.
 Japan’s cultural heartland of religion, culture, food and art, Kyoto’s traditional soul will leave a lasting impression on you.

 Fushimi Inari Shrine – An important Shinto shrine in southern Kyoto, Fushimi Inari is most famous for its thousands of vermillion torii gates which form a network of tunnels around the main shrine buildings.

 Nijo Castle – Built by the founder of the Edo Shogunate as his Kyoto residence, Nijo Castle is surrounded by stunning gardens.

 Kinkakuji Temple – The gold hued Buddhist Kinkakuji Temple is a stunning sight and sits within an excellent example of Japanese garden design.